laravel/docs/queues.md

         }
     }

-In the example above, the `UpdateSearchIndex` job is unique by the product ID.
-So, any new dispatches of the job on the same product ID will be ignored until the job has completed processing.
-The timeout of the job "uniqueness" is set at 1 hour, beyond which the job no longer stays unique.
+In the example above, the `UpdateSearchIndex` job is unique by a product ID.
+So, any new dispatches of the job with the same product ID will be ignored until the existing job has completed processing.
+In addition, if the existing job is not processed within one hour, the unique lock will be released and another job with the same unique key can be dispatched to the queue.

+<a name="unique-job-locks"></a>
+#### Unique Job Locks

-Behind the scenes, when the `UpdateSearchIndex` job is dispatched, Laravel attempts to acquire a [lock](/docs/{{version}}/cache#atomic-locks) with the `uniqueId` key.
+Behind the scenes, when a `ShouldBeUnique` job is dispatched, Laravel attempts to acquire a [lock](/docs/{{version}}/cache#atomic-locks) with the `uniqueId` key.
 If the lock is not acquired, the dispatch is ignored.
-This lock is released when the job completes processing.
-By default, Laravel will use the default cache driver for this lock.
-However, if you wish to use a separate driver for acquiring the lock, you may use the `uniqueVia` method to do so:
+This lock is released when the job completes processing or fails all of its retry attempts.
+By default, Laravel will use the default cache driver to obtain this lock.
+However, if you wish to use another driver for acquiring the lock, you may define a `uniqueVia` method the returns the cache driver that should be used:

     use Illuminate\Support\Facades\Cache;